ciifad banner

 SRI training was first done for Ghana Rice Inter-Professional Body (GRIB) members on an Skills Development Fund (SDF)‐funded project in 2012 in six out of ten regions in Ghana.
 GRIB also worked on another project with ADVANCE-USAID in 2013.
 During June 2012, an SRI training in Ghana was provided by the Regional USAID's Extended Agribusiness Trade Promotion (E-ATP) project.
 At a regional SRI workshop in Burkina Faso (July 2012), Gina Odarteifio, CEO of AMSIG Resources, described how her company has trained and undertaken SRI trials with 1000+ farmers in 20 communities (see 2012 item below).
 During 2014, the Ghana Inter-Professional The Savanna Agricultural Research Institute (SARI) has secured a $1 million 3-year World Bank grant (through WAAPP) to enhance local rice cultivation in the northern ecological zones of the country using the System of Rice Intensification (SRI).
 As one of 13 participating countries in the World Bank-financed regional project "Improving and Scaling up the System of Rice Intensification in West Africa" (SRI-WAAPP) that formally began in January 2014, Ghana participates in the project in regional workshops, trainings and meetings is undertaking nationally funded SRI activities through the WAAPP.
 The map and partners of SRI-WAAPP-related field sites (as of 2016) in Ghana are noted below.

-In 2019, The Minister of Agriculture directed the technical staff of the Ministry to work with the Ghana Rice Inter-Professional Board (GRIB) in extending SRI opportunities to farmers and to the nation as reported in the Daily Guide Network.
+During 2019, the Minister of Agriculture directed the technical staff of the Ministry to work with the Ghana Rice Inter-Professional Board (GRIB) in extending SRI opportunities to farmers and to the nation as reported in the Daily Guide Network.
 (GRIB had already been providing SRI leadership for several years).
 During 2020, a study concluded farmers should increase planting distance of rice to between 20 x 20 cm and 25 x 25 cm and apply water intermittently.
 During 2021, a journal article by Abankwah and Tutu found SRI more profitable than conventional methods in Ghana.
 In October 2021, the Adaptation Fund approved the SRI-based “Scaling up Climate Resilient Rice Production in West Africa” (RICOWAS) project which includes Ghana and 12 other countries in the region.
 The project was formally launched January 18, 2023.
+During July 2024, Agricultural Extension Agents (AEAs) in Ghana's northern sector have attended a two-day training workshop in conjunction with the RICOWAS Project to enhance their capacity to extend SRI methods.

 Progress and Activities